 Section 21 Notice

 When you terminate a tenancy it’s important that the correct notice period is given to the tenant.
-There is a general minimum period of two months, but a notice cannot end earlier than the end of the fixed term.
+Under normal circumstances there is a general minimum period of two months, and a notice cannot end earlier than the end of the fixed term.
+But please note temporary Coronavirus legislation in place that has increased period to six months (see below).

 If the notice is served after the fixed term has ended, the notice must give the tenant at least two months to vacate and the notice must end on the last day of a ‘period of the tenancy’.
 The first date of a ‘period’ will be the date immediately after the last day of the fixed term of the tenancy.